wtRinaldi/Android-Inventory-App/README.md

 Inventory App
 ===================================

-This app is a generic Android inventory application Used in a Udacity course in the Android Basics Nanodegree by Google.
+This app is a Android inventory application f

 Pre-requisites
 --------------